Where is your next booksigning?

 your writing by attending writer's conferences, join critique groups, network with other

-authors, agents, and editors, keep reading, keep writing, and keep up a thick skin.
+authors, agents, and editors, keep reading, and keep writing.

 What books do you like to read?